Giffen-good/gatsby-starter-netlify-cms/src/pages/index.md

   ###### LinkedIn: [alfrock](https://www.linkedin.com/in/alfrock/)
-title: Great coffee with a conscience
-main:
-  heading: Great coffee with no compromises
-  description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
-  image1:
-    alt: A close-up of a paper filter filled with ground coffee
-    image: /img/products-grid3.jpg
-  image2:
-    alt: A green cup of a coffee on a wooden table
-    image: /img/products-grid2.jpg
-  image3:
-    alt: Coffee beans
-    image: /img/products-grid1.jpg
 image: /img/home-jumbotron.jpg
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee